 Motion handling: The RU8000 delivered very good motion handling capability, and I did not see any motion problems with the content I typically use to reveal these unwanted motion artifacts.
 However, if you do happen to experience any motion blur, judder, etc, you can use the TV’s Auto Motion Plus feature to reduce or eliminate these issues.
 I usually leave motion handling features set to “off” during my TV reviews unless needed.

 Picture brightness was good – but not great – on this TV with non-HDR content and will do fine in a room with average natural lighting and/or a room with minimal bright direct sunlight.

 What didn’t I like about the TV’s performance: The first issue should come as no surprise and that was it wide-angle viewing performance.
-As with most LED/LCD TVs, the RU8000 loses picture accuracy in the form of diminished contrast and color saturation when viewed from a wide-angle.
+As with most LED/LCD TVs, the RU8000 loses picture accuracy in the form of diminished contrast and color saturation when viewed from a wide angle.

-HDR performance: Although this TV has wide color gamut capability to enhance its color, the colors produced with HDR content didn’t have that extra pop and the dynamic intensity I like to see with HDR content.
+HDR performance: Although this TV has a wide color gamut capability to enhance its color, the colors produced with HDR content didn’t have that extra pop and the dynamic intensity I like to see with HDR content.
 This issue was primarily due to the TV’s lack of peak brightness output when displaying HDR content.
 This lack of peak brightness also didn’t allow for the TV to produce very good bright picture highlights in HDR content.